Veronica (song)

-"Veronica" is a song by Elvis Costello, released in 1989 as the lead single from the album Spike.
-The song was co-written by Costello with Paul McCartney, and was co-produced with T-Bone Burnett and Kevin Killen, and features Paul McCartney on his iconic Höfner bass.
-In 2004, Entertainment Weekly voted it one of Costello's top ten greatest tunes.
+"Veronica" is a song by Elvis Costello, released in 1989 as the lead single from his album Spike.
+The song was co-written by Costello with Paul McCartney, was co-produced with T-Bone Burnett and Kevin Killen, and features McCartney on his iconic Höfner bass.
+In 2004, Entertainment Weekly voted it one of Costello's "10 Greatest Tunes".

 "Veronica" was also Costello's highest-charting top 40 hit in the United States, peaking at No. 19 on the Billboard Hot 100 singles chart, No. 1 on its Hot Modern Rock Tracks chart, and No. 10 on its Mainstream Rock Tracks chart.